apache/pulsar/site2/docs/functions-runtime.md

 #### With authentication

-When running a Functions Worker in a standalone process (that is, not embedded in the broker) in a cluster with authentication, you must configure your Functions Worker to both be able to interact with the broker *and* also to authenticate incoming requests as well.
+When running a functions worker in a standalone process (that is, not embedded in the broker) in a cluster with authentication, you must configure your functions worker to both be able to interact with the broker *and* also to authenticate incoming requests as well.
 This requires many of the same properties to be set that the broker requires for authentication or authorization.

 As an example, assuming you want to use token authentication.
 Here is an example of properties you need to set in `function-worker.yml`